 Figure 20.
-Fast Read Quad Output Instruction (SPI Mode only)
+Fast Read Quad Output Instruction

-8.2.11 Fast Read Dual I/O (BBh)
+8.2.10 Fast Read Dual I/O (BBh)

-The Fast Read Dual I/O (BBh) instruction allows for improved random access while maintaining two IO pins, IO_0 and IO_1 .
+The Fast Read Dual I/O (BBh) instruction allows for improved random access while maintaining two IO pins, $IO_0$ and $IO_1$ .
 It is similar to the Fast Read Dual Output (3Bh) instruction but with the capability to input the Address bits (A23-0) two bits per clock.
 This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.